irmamartin/setup.environment/README.md

 Introduction
 ------------

-Environment setup is something that if you don't do right the first time around it will come back to haunt you because you will spend a lot of time fighting with your tools instead of your tools helping you.
-Also, installing tools with `sudo` can result in you having to use that tool with `sudo` for every command.
+Environment setup, if done properly, will make your life easier.
+All of us have spent a lot of time fighting with tools.
+Isn't it time for a change?
-When downloading things like node modules off the internet this could be a very bad idea.
-So don't use `sudo` unless it is specifically listed used below.
+For example, installing tools with `sudo` can result in having to use `sudo` for every command.
+When downloading node modules off the internet this could be a very bad idea.
+So don't use `sudo` unless you have to.
+I mention a few appropriate cases throughout this set of instructions.

 User setup
 ----------